NinkyNonkers/NinkyMovies/README.md

 Along with holding the host information this object also holds the current video, player, and connected clients.

-##### Video Players

-At first I only supported the YouTube API because it was the easiest and most popular video platform.
-While it was good for what it was, I wanted to support many more players.
-It was difficult at first because the way I implemented YouTube was in a way that would not work with others.
-Additionally every video player had a different API and functioned differently.

-I started playing around with the Daily Motion API, and I had to completely redesign how I was displaying the player.
-What I did was simply initialize all of the players and would destroy/hide a player when necessary.
-While this worked there seemed to be many bugs.

-This was probably the hardest part so far.
-Just because of all of the asynchronous calls messing up some of the sockets.
-I finally figured out a way to add all the possible data into the host and room object.
-Any new sockets that join or sync will have all the data already loaded and synced automatically.
-Even when you play a YouTube video and switch players, your progress on the original YouTube video will be saved and you can go back to it at any time.

-This set up the foundation for many more video players in the future.
-I hope to implement them soon!
-One feature I would really like would be the ability to parse videos from any link, but that may be out of my ability at the moment!

 ##### The Room Object